SandeepTheDev/adopt-me/README.md

 # Component composition

 Smaller components are easier to read, easier to understand and easier to test.
 A nice rule of thumb **component should not exceed 250 lines under 100 lines is ideal**.

+# Strict Mode

+React has a new strict mode by wrapping React app with <React.StrictMode> it log additional warnings about legacy features or things that will be soon be deprecated.

+👉 StrictMode renders components twice (on dev but not production) in order to detect any problems with your code and warn you about them (which can be quite useful).